OkinawaOpenLaboratory/fiware-meteoroid/docs/programmers_manual/support_languages.md

 meteoroid fucntion create function1 hello.py
 ```

-if you want to use other entry method, must specify the method name using --main.
+If you want to use other entry methods, you must specify the method name using --main.